-Abiedemi talks about a popular dish from her home country and explains how to make it.
+Abiedemi talks about a popular Nigerian dish made from pounded yams.

 Todd: So Abidemi, you're from Nigeria, right?

 Abidemi: Yes, I am, that’s correct.

 Todd: So, can you talk a little bit about food from your country?